 Trucks have a lot of mirrors.
 That does not mean that the driver used them correctly.
 This situation is what happened in the case below.
 The car was traveling when struck on the side by a semi-truck.
 The semi-truck driver failed to see the car and pushed the car against the retaining wall.
 Truck drivers should know the dangers of a truck blind spot.
-A truck driver is trained from the beginning about managing space 360 degrees around the truck where the Law Firm of Flora Templeton Stuart collected damages for a young woman crushed in her car in a semi-truck accident.
+A truck driver is trained from the beginning about managing space 360 degrees around the truck where Flora Templeton Stuart Accident Injury Lawyers collected damages for a young woman crushed in her car in a semi-truck accident.

 To be a safe driver, a trucker has to know what is going around all around his vehicle.
 Not looking properly is a major cause of accidents involving a truck blind spot.
 Because stopping or changing lanes can take a lot of distance, knowing what the traffic is doing on all sides of the truck is very important.
 A trucker must look well ahead to make sure that there is enough room to make these moves safely.